Guidelines for lawyers working with clients in the Mental Health Review Tribunal

 • Focus on the client as an individual and consciously put aside biases.

-• Establish client trust and confidence by emphasising the independence of your role as legal representative and the duties owed to the client, in particular, loyalty and confidentiality.
+• Establish client trust and confidence by emphasising the independence of your role as legal representative and the duties owed to the client, such as loyalty and confidentiality.

 • Adapt your communication style to suit the needs of the client.

-• Ensure necessary interpreters, non-verbal communication tools, visual and auditory aids are available for the client to use.
+• Ensure necessary interpreters, non-verbal communication tools, visual and auditory aids are available to the client.

 • Choose a meeting environment that will put the client at ease.